Nemowang2003/MAA-Manager/README.md

 - Self-Signed Certificate

 This project is using a self-signed certificate.
-The certificate and the key should be palced at `example.crt` and `example.key` respectively.
+The certificate and the key should be palced at `config/maa-manager.crt` and `config/maa-manager.key` respectively.

 To get a self-signed (ECDSA-SHA256) certificate, run the command below.